loot/skyrimse/CONTRIBUTING.md

 If you are new to contributing to projects on GitHub, the [How To Contribute](https://loot.github.io/docs/contributing/How-To-Contribute) wiki page is a good starting point.

-The format and syntax of the masterlist is [fully documented](https://loot-api.readthedocs.io/en/stable/metadata/introduction.html) (an offline copy is also available in the `docs` folder of each LOOT release), and other information on how to edit the masterlist can be found on the [Masterlist Editing](https://loot.github.io/docs/contributing/Masterlist-Editing) wiki page.
+The format and syntax of the masterlist is [fully documented](https://loot-api.readthedocs.io/en/stable/metadata/introduction.html), and other information on how to edit the masterlist can be found on the [Masterlist Editing](https://loot.github.io/docs/contributing/Masterlist-Editing) wiki page.

-If you send a pull request, then discover that you have made a mistake and make additional commits to fix it, please squash those additional commits to keep the commit history tidy.
-If you squash your commits, you don't need to open a new pull request.
-If you don't know how to squash commits, whoever merges your pull request can do it for you.
+If you send a pull request, then discover that you have made a mistake, feel free to make additional commits to fix it.
+You don't need to squash your commits or open a new pull request to keep your commit history tidy; whoever merges your pull request can squash it for you.
+You can also mark your pull request as a draft if it isn't ready to be merged.

 ### Testing Changes